b3iA/ebook.js/README.txt

 Performance
 -----------
 Pretty good.
-On my hardware (i7, 4 cores @ 1.60GHz), the current corpus (5507 pages) can
+On my hardware (i7, 4 cores @ 1.60GHz), the current corpus (5645 pages when
-be retrieved from cache, filterred, typeset and emitted to finished epub, latex and html in 36 seconds.
-A 2-pass build of pdf files takes an additional 1 minute and 15 seconds, resulting in a total of 39.7Mb of output data in 48 files.
+typeset af PDF) can be retrieved from cache, filterred, typeset and emitted to finished epub, latex and html in 36 seconds.
+A 2-pass build of pdf files takes an additional 1 minute and 15 seconds using XeTeX, resulting in a total of 40.7Mb of output data in 56 files.

-In short, unless you require sustained throughput of more than three average length books per minute, any desktop machine or reasonable laptop should suffice.
+In short, unless you require sustained throughput of more than three average length books per minute, any desktop machine or reasonable laptop will suffice.